 Data Engineer

-Managed datasets and implemented the feature extraction process to prepare inputs for model training.
+Managed project datasets and developed the feature-extraction pipeline that generated standardized inputs essential for reliable model training.

 Web Developer

-Designed and built the website for showcasing and deploying the project model.
+Built the project website, creating an interface for showcasing results and deploying the deepfake detection model.

 Dr. Joseph Picone